 I’ll identify some of them here.
 It helps if you understand the difference between a Coach, Counsellor and a Consultant.
-The Coach will give you the tools to make your own decisions but will offer suggestions, the counsellor will lead you through the process and you make the decisions yourself, the consultant will tell you what to do.
+The Coach will give you the tools to make your own decisions but will offer suggestions, the counselor will lead you through the process and you make the decisions yourself, the consultant will tell you what to do.

 1. the Show Me client- he will say give me the tools and show me how I’m suppose to do it and I will follow your lead.
 It’s like the consultant approach but they want to feel it’s their decision.
 That’s OK though as long as it works.